Union between Sweden and Norway: Zenith of the Union, 1844–1860

 By then, the Union had lost its support among Norwegians because of the setback caused by the issue of abolishing the office of viceroy.
 King Charles XV was in favor of this Norwegian demand, and after his accession in 1859 promised his Norwegian cabinet that he would sanction a decision of the Storting to this effect.
 The proposition to do away with this detested symbol of dependency and instead replace it with the office of a prime minister in Christiania was nearly unanimously carried.
 When the king returned to Stockholm, he was met by an unsuspectedly strong reaction from the Swedish nationalist press.
 Nya Dagligt Allehanda cried out that Norway had strayed from the path of lawfulness and turned toward revolution.
 The Riksdag demanded to have its say on the question.
 The crux of the matter was whether it was purely Norwegian or of concern to both countries.
 The conservative Swedish majority proclaimed Sweden's "rightful superior position in the Union".
 King Charles was forced to retreat when the Swedish cabinet threatened to resign.
 He chose not to sanction the law, but as a concession to wounded Norwegian sentiments, he did it anyway in a Norwegian cabinet meeting.
 But his actions had inadvertently confirmed that he was more Swedish than Norwegian, despite his good intentions.

 On 24 April 1860, the Norwegian Storting reacted to the Swedish claim to supremacy by unanimously resolving that the Norwegian state had the sole right to amend its own constitution, and that any revision of the conditions of the Union had to be based on the principle of complete equality.
 This resolution would for many years block any attempts to revise the Act of Union.
 A new joint committee was appointed in 1866, but its proposals were rejected in 1871 because it did not provide for equal influence on foreign policy, and would pave the way for a federal state.

+In 1864 Charles XV had endeavored to form an anti-Prussian league with Denmark to contain Prussia; after the defeat of Denmark, he projected a Scandinavian Union, in order, with the help of France, to oppose Prussian predominance in the north – a policy which naturally collapsed with the overthrow of the French Empire in 1870.
+He died on 18 September 1872, and was succeeded by his younger brother, the duke of Östergötland, who reigned as Oscar II.